ESD Design Guidelines

 - Buildings and infrastructure built by developers but handed over to Council to operate and maintain

 Pragmatic but innovative measures will be promoted.
-Some less common but simple ideas which may be presented with explanatory details include:
+Some less common but simple ideas presented relevant to the housing design guidelines include:

 - Recommendations in relation to encouraging home builders to consider designs that simply facilitate ageing in place and Liveable Housing Australia design guidelines;